zoogie/new-browserhax/README.md

 1) In the release folder, find your region (USA, EUROPE, JAPAN) and take the two files *inside* that folder and put them on the root of your sd card.
 Do not copy the entire folder over.
 2) Place the homebrew launcher boot.3dsx from [here](https://github.com/fincs/new-hbmenu/releases/tag/v2.2.0) also on the root of your sd card.
 3) With wifi on and working, scan [this QR](http://api.qrserver.com/v1/create-qr-code/?color=000000&bgcolor=FFFFFF&data=https%3A%2F%2Fzoogie.github.io%2Fweb%2Fnbhax&qzone=1&margin=0&size=400x400&ecc=L) after pressing L+R should buttons together and tapping the QR button on the bottom screen.
 The link to the sploit page is https://zoogie.github.io/web/nbhax if you want to type it in manually and/or bookmark it.
-4) The exploit should then load homebrew menu.
+4) Click on the "PROCEED TO HAXX" button and the exploit should then load the homebrew menu.
 Make sure to add homebrews to the sdmc:/3ds folder first in order to have something to run.
 See other guides online about what you can do with homebrew.

 ## Exploit details